Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 - Recap of the day's learning, emphasizing the blend of AI assistance with human skills.
 - Discussion on the future of AI in programming and its evolving role in software development.

+## Objectives
+- Recap of the day's learning, emphasizing the blend of AI assistance with human skills.
+- Discussion on the future of AI in programming and its evolving role in software development.

 ### Step 1.
 Fasten your seatbelts, turbulance incoming - Committing Code Changes

 - Open `Program.cs` in `WrightBrothersApi` folder